ejm714/scipy_proceedings/papers/emily_dorne/main.md

 An example of the @fig:10m image at 30m resolution
 :::

-- [ ] TODO: I would combine these into one figure with the two images next to one another.

 Effectively monitoring inland HABs and protecting public health requires developing new innovative tools that capture a higher spatial resolution, can be run quickly and frequently, and are accessible to decision makers.
 CyFi aims to fill this gap by incorporating higher-resolution satellite imagery, an efficient tree-based model, and a user-friendly command line interface.

 # Methods